DKMS-LSL/typeloader/user_manual/reference.md

 This can lead to weird BLAST errors (usually "file not found") during sequence upload or IPD file creation.

 Whenever you suspect this has happened, just tell TypeLoader to refresh its reference.
 If this was the problem, it should be fixed afterwards.

+Also, if you have [=> reset a reference database to a previous version](database_reset.md), you can use this functionality to return to the current database version after you are finished without having to restart TypeLoader.